 On this day in 1974, John Lennon joined Elton John at Madison Square Garden for a surprise guest appearance.
 When Lennon walked onto The Garden’s stage that night, nobody could have imagined that it would be his final performance.
-But live performances were already rare for Lennon at that point, and six years later, before he could have the chance to step onstage for a major performance again, he was murdered outside his Manhattan residence at age 40.
+But live performances were already rare for Lennon at that point, and six years later, before he could have the chance to step onstage for a major concert, he was murdered outside his Manhattan residence at age 40.
 Lennon’s sit-in with Elton John on Thanksgiving ’74 marked his last.

 Just over two months prior, Lennon had released a new single entitled “Whatever Gets You Thru the Night”, which would go on to be his only #1 hit as a solo act.
 He did, however, have some help from a pretty fantastic session band, which not-so-coincidentally included Elton John on keys and vocal harmonies.